-Construction of the future home of Fort Collins Montessori School (FCMS) is in progress!
-Located at 1109 West Harmony Road in southwest Fort Collins, this property will be the future home of a permanent, unified FCMS campus.
+The groundbreaking of the new Fort Collins Montessori School campus took place in February 2020.
+In August we opened our doors!
+Located at 1109 West Harmony Road in southwest Fort Collins, this property is the home of the unified FCMS campus.

-Since its founding in 2014, FCMS has leased space for its seven classrooms, 141 students and 21 staff from two church properties in Fort Collins.
-Upon completion of Phase I of construction, the FCMS Harmony Campus will accommodate three additional classrooms and 200 students.
-Phase II is expected to begin within 5 years to accommodate an additional 112 students.
+From its founding in 2014 through spring of 2020, FCMS had leased space for its seven classrooms, 141 students and 21 staff from two church properties in Fort Collins.
+With the completion of Phase I construction in August 2020, the FCMS Harmony Campus accommodates 10 classrooms and 200 students.
+Phase II, expected to begin within 5 years, will add room for an additional 112 students.

 In April 2019, the Poudre School District renewed the FCMS charter, which allowed us to build and expand upon the FCMS offering to the Fort Collins community through this permanent location.
 We are excited about what our new, prime location has to offer—designed specifically for our Montessori program and connecting our school with neighboring Front Range Community College campus and the Poudre District Harmony Library.
 Daniel Rinehart—FCMS Board Member

 FCMS is the only public elementary Montessori option in northern Colorado and offers full- and half-day preschool as well as a tuition-free K-6th.
 With this move, FCMS will be able to offer more seats for enrollment and more Fort Collins families the Montessori experience.

 It is a rare opportunity to be in a position to build a Montessori school from the ground up.
 Everything on our new campus—from cabinetry to flooring to ceilings—was designed with child development and the needs of the child in mind.
 Natural lighting, soft colors, and uncluttered spaces will set the stage for activity that is focused and calm.
 Paul Vincent, Head of School at FCMS.